somefunAgba/autosgm/README.md

 |-- demo4show.ipynb
 |-- demo5show.ipynb
 ```
 In the root folder, locate and run ``demo1show.ipynb`` to check if your clone of this library is working right.

+- `demo1show.ipynb`.
+Trains a toy dataset on a custom fully connected network (Attention)

+- `demo2show.ipynb`.
+Trains FMNIST data on a custom fully connected network (Attention)

+- `demo4show.ipynb`.
+Trains FMNIST data on a custom convolutional network (LeNet)

+- `demo5show.ipynb`.
+Trains FMNIST data on a custom convolutional network (ResNet-6)

-The code outline in the ``demo[x]show.ipynb`` files, where x is an integer, mostly follows PyTorch's recipe and is:
+The code in the ``demo[x]show.ipynb`` files, where `x` is an integer, mostly follows PyTorch's recipe and the outline is:

 - Load Required Libraries
 - Setup Configurations (Hyperparameters and so on)